ThosRTanner/notepad-pp-linter/README.md

 Notes:

 1. Changing the shortcuts will not take effect till next time you start notepad++
-1. notepad++ determines which shortcuts get which keypresses, so take care not to clash with shortcuts from other plugins.
+1. Notepad++ determines which shortcuts get which keypresses, so take care not to clash with shortcuts from other plugins.

 ### Environment Variables